IDD-Lab-Assignment/Interactive-Lab-Hub/Final Project/README.md

 The key objectives of our project include:
 - Let users interact with each family members’ item, reminisce their lives, and remember intimate moments
 - Educate the younger family members of their family history and heritage

+## Description
+Afterlife Garden is an interactive device for educational purpose.
+The goal is to design on the topic of death to help children understand and better connect to and remember the beloved family members who have passed away.

+All device components and parts we used:
+- Physical device
+    - Laser cut cardboard
+    - Hot glue
+    - Acrylic paint
+    - Tree branch
+    - Origami paper
+    - Scissors
+    - Mobile Phone
+- Sensors and electronics
+    - Raspberry Pi
+    - Neopixel light strip
+    - Capacitive sensor
+    - Alligator clips (5)
+    - Copper tape
+    - Servo Control – Micro Servo Motor SG51 and Qwiic Servo Controller
+    - Battery pack (3)
+    - Speaker
+    - Jumper wires

+**Connection diagram**

+## Deliverables

+1. Project plan: Big idea, timeline, parts needed, fall-back plan.

 2. Functioning project: The finished project should be a device, system, interface, etc. that people can interact with.